-The CapTech Technologies for Components and Modules’ (TCM) main objective is to promote collaborative projects and activities in the area of strategic electronic and photonic components as wells as modules (building blocks).
+The CapTech Technologies for Components and Modules’ (TCM) main objective is to promote collaborative projects and activities in strategic electronic and photonic components as wells as modules (building blocks).
 The CapTech history includes extensive activities on enabling technology innovation and securing critical European value chains.
-Its work involves close and constant collaboration with the other EDA CapTechs as well as other international institutions, having a joined task force with the European Space Agency (ESA) and the European Commission (DG GROW, DG Connect, DG REA, ECSEL JU).
+Its work involves close and constant collaboration with the other EDA CapTechs as well as other international institutions, having a joined task force with the European Space Agency (ESA) and the European Commission (DG DEFIS, DG Connect, HaDEA executive agency, ECSEL JU).

 - RF Microwave